As you wap up your year-end fundraising appeals, don’t forget to remind your donors to consider gifts of stock for their year-end giving.

 Takeaway: Make sure the process of gifting stock “feels” like a simple process to your donor.

 If you are in a capital campaign, consider the donors you are nurturing for five, six, and even seven-figure major gifts.
 They all just might be feeling somewhat wealthy this year-end.

-Don’t forget to remind them about the idea of making gifts of stock.
+Don’t forget to remind them about the idea of donating investments & stocks as gifts.
 All you have to do is mention those very nice tax benefits, and you’ll get their brains working on this idea.